tinacms/tina.io/content/blog/data-layer-performant-editing.md

 ### When we might do a full re-index

-In some cases we might have to re-index your project, this is usually happens when the core of the project has changed for example:
+In some cases we might have to fully re-index your project.
+This usually happens when the schema of your project has changed.
+For example:

  - Changes to `.tina\schema.ts`